cmendible/golang-for-csharp-developers/02-comments/README.md

 * Inline comments
 * Multiline comments

-Golang are very simple and familiar as you can see.
+Golang comments are very simple and familiar as you can see.

 ``` golang
 // Single line comment in GO